wireapp/ansible-cassandra/README.md

 As of November 2018, the cassandra homepage lists both openJDK and Oracle Java as supported (and offers their download links).

-But when using openJDK, cassandra itself logs:

-> WARN: OpenJDK is not recommended.
-Please upgrade to the newest Oracle Java release

 In the [official upgrade-to-DSE docs](https://docs.datastax.com/en/pdf/upgrade.pdf) one can find:

 > Important: